 Assessment of swallowing safety is crucial.
-Speech-language pathologists (SLPs) in conjunction with clinical nutritionists make important contributions to the patient care team.
+Speech-Language pathologists (SLPs) in conjunction with clinical nutritionists make important contributions to the patient healthcare team.
 Their involvement can result in identifying causes for weight loss, reduce the risk of aspiration and help maintain weight.

-According to the Canadian Guidelines on Parkinson's Disease, speech and language therapy should be available for PwP.
+According to the Canadian Guidelines on Parkinson's Disease, Speech-Language therapy should be available for PwP.
 Particular consideration should be given to:

-- Improvement of vocal loudness, including speech therapy programs, such as the Lee Silverman Voice Treatment® (LSVT®). - Ensuring an effective means of communication is maintained throughout the course of the disease, including use of assistive technologies. - Review and management to support safety and efficiency of swallowing, and to minimize the risk of aspiration.
+- Improvement of vocal loudness, including speech therapy programs, such as the Lee Silverman Voice Treatment[®] (LSVT[®]). - Ensuring an effective means of communication is maintained throughout the course of the disease, including use of assistive technologies. - Review and management to support safety and efficiency of swallowing, and to minimize the risk of aspiration.